-To clarify this effect, we calculate $\widetilde{\mathbb{M}}$ at the one-loop order, for the Feynman diagram with the self coupling interaction; the same procedure holds for other Higgs interactions.
-Since $m_h^2/E^2_k <1$, for the sake of simplicity in the calculation, we consider $\tilde{f}\sim m_h^2/E^2_k$.
-Thus, for the mentioned diagram
+To clarify this effect, applying the cutoff regularization, we calculate $\widetilde{\mathbb{M}}$ at the one-loop order, for the Feynman diagram with the self coupling interaction; the same procedure holds for other Higgs interactions.\footnote[4]{Although we do not study the UV completion of the scenario here, we still assume that SM interactions hold and can be generated at low energies.} Thus, for the mentioned diagram

-where $u=k^2$ and $u_E$ is used for the Euclidean variable.
 As can be seen from Eq.\ (\ref{int}), and generally for other Higgs two-point function diagrams, we deal with the logarithmic divergence which is canceled by $\delta m_h^2$.